s-valdivia-vasquez/Neuromorphic-HAR/README.md

 ## License

-Add the license selected for this repository.
+This repository is released for research and reproducibility purposes.
+Please check the license file for usage terms.